-World Bank to put support for adaptation ‘on a par’ with mitigation for first time16/01/2019 - by the Climate Centre
+World Bank to put support for adaptation ‘on a par’ with mitigation for first time

 Arguing that climate change “poses an acute and increasing threat to global development”, the World Bank Group yesterday announced it was more than doubling its financial support for adaptation to US$ 50 billion in the four financial years to mid-2025, putting this “on a par” with the existing WBG commitment to mitigation.